Barr, in FNC interview, confirms 'focused investigations' of Antifa, hammers 'dangerous' push to defund police

 EXCLUSIVE: FIRST STEP ACT RELEASES VIOLENT CRIMINALS

 Barr indicated that the federal government should help set standards that abolish the use of police chokeholds and similar techniques.
-Democrats on Monday introduced a sweeping criminal justice reform bill, which would limit police officers' qualified immunity to certain forms of lawsuits for misconduct on the job.
-Critics say qualified immunity is necessary to protect police from unfounded complaints, or complaints that would punish officers for reasonably executing their duties in stressful situations.
+After kneeling for several minutes, top Democrats on Monday introduced a sweeping criminal justice reform bill, which includes a limitation on police officers' qualified immunity to certain forms of lawsuits for misconduct on the job.

+Critics say qualified immunity, a judge-made doctrine, is necessary to protect police from complaints that would punish officers for reasonably executing their duties in stressful situations, or complaints intended to harass officers.
+Democrats charge, however, that qualified immunity is a shield for bad behavior and has enabled a culture of misconduct.

-The “Justice in Policing Act of 2020” would also establish a registry of police misconduct.
+The “Justice in Policing Act of 2020” would also establish a registry of police misconduct, and would specifically allow officers to be punished for violating constitutional rights "knowingly or with reckless disregard.”
+The federal standard currently requires that officers “willfully" violate constitutional rights to face prosecution -- a significantly higher standard of proof.

+Further, the federal standard for use of force would change from “reasonableness” to situations where it is “necessary to prevent death or serious bodily injury.”

+Additionally, the attorney general said, the DOJ was taking a look at jurisdictions' approach to the coronavirus, amid widespread hypocrisy on the issue -- starting from the early days of the crisis to the present.
+(Even the man who dressed as the Grim Reaper to condemn beachgoers is now protesting against police.)
+Barr's DOJ has taken steps to fight what it perceives as potentially unconstitutional restrictions on religious worship and other gatherings.

-Additionally, the attorney general said, the DOJ was taking a look at jurisdictions' approach to the coronavirus.
-Amid the national outcry over Floyd's death, the Trump campaign told Fox News that the president would soon resume his trademark rallies.
-The change-up also follows statements by many Democrats in charge of big cities -- including several who once insisted on strict quarantine measures -- championing the nationwide mass demonstrations over Floyd's death , sans social distancing.
+The Trump campaign told Fox News earlier Monday that the president would soon resume his trademark rallies.
+The change-up follows statements by many Democrats in charge of big cities -- including several who once insisted on strict quarantine measures -- championing the nationwide mass demonstrations over Floyd's death , sans social distancing.

 Epidemiologists, too, have abruptly changed their tune, even though they once said lockdown measures were so important that they justified widespread unemployment and business closures.